RsyncProject/rsync/OLDNEWS.md

  - Removed the unused function `write_int_named()`, the unused variable `io_read_phase`, and the rarely used variable `io_write_phase`.
-This also elides the confusing `phase "unknown"` part of one error message.
+This also elides the confusing 'phase "unknown"' part of one error message.

  - Removed two unused configure checks and two related (also unused) compatibility functions.